 Suppress Weeds – some cover crops are very good at suppressing weeds.
 Some crops grow very fast and pretty much monopolize the supply of nutrients, water, and sunlight.

 Break Up Compacted Soil – some cover crops are very deep-rooted.
-Thier roots are capable of penetrating deep into subsoil levels, breaking up dense layers.
+Their roots are capable of penetrating deep into subsoil levels, breaking up dense layers.

 Another advantage here is that those cover crops reach nutrients and minerals cash crops can’t reach.
-Those minerals and nutrients become available to other crops once the cover crop decompose.
+Those minerals and nutrients become available to other crops once the cover crop decomposes.

-Attract Beneficial Insects and Fight Pests – many cover crops, especially the ones that flower (clover, buckwheat, for example), provide habitat for beneficial insects.
+Attract Beneficial Insects and Fight Pests – many cover crops, especially the ones that flower (clover and buckwheat for example), provide habitat for beneficial insects.
 Those, can not only fight pests but also help with pollination.

 Give it a few weeks to decompose and add organic matter to your soil before planting lettuce, carrots, or whatever else.

 Planting, Mowing, Planting – this is similar to the above method, but instead of tilling the cover crop under, you plant your seeds right into the mowed down cover crop.
 The cover crop is now acting as mulch.

 This is a great idea but in order to make this happen if you are planting a field, you have to have a seed drill.
 If you want to see how farmers do this, watch Under Cover Farmers below, it’s quite amazing.

 If, on the other hand, you have a smaller garden, you can plant your plants by hand.
 Let’s say you planted ryegrass in the fall so your soil is covered during the winter, in the spring, mow down your grass and use a post hole digger to plant your tomatoes and peppers in between the ryegrass.